The Lemon Fog: History

 The Lemon Fog's roots harken back to the Rip Chords, a surf rock combo in Houston Texas, which was founded in the spring of 1963 by Fillmore High School classmates Danny Ogg and Terry Horde, with Ogg on lead guitar, Horde on rhythm guitar, Timmy Thorpe on bass, Bill Simons as lead vocals, and Dale VanDeloo on saxophone and vocals.
-Thought their early repertoire consisted of primarily instrumental numbers, they played occasional pop-soul vocal songs a well.
+Though their early repertoire consisted of primarily instrumental numbers, they played occasional pop-soul vocal songs a well.
 The group played at small venues such as coffee bars and a sock hops but broke up when saxophonist VanDeloo supposedly attacked Ogg with a mike stand during an argument.

 Chris Lyons was auditioning musicians at Clem's Music in Houston for a new band he was forming.
 Danny Ogg showed up at the store, and Lyons asked him to join the new group, the Pla-Boys.
 Ogg agreed on condition that the Rip Chords' former bassist Timmy Thorpe, who had just gotten laid off from work, be allowed to join.
 The Pla-boys performed their first gig at St. Regis College for the Arts.
 It was there that Ted Eubanks, an avant-garde composer in Houston's mod scene, caught their act, which consisted primarily of covers of such garage acts as Sam the Sham and the Pharaohs.
 He approached them after the show.
 Though Eubanks recognized their talent, he expressed to them that they needed to make changes in their repertoire and adopt a more contemporary image.
 The band took his suggestions, and began adding original numbers into their set-lists.
 Eubanks changed their image from clean-cut, matching suits to a more mod and bohemian attire.
 In a matter of weeks in 1965, they went from being the Pla-Boys to The Lemon Fog, who quickly became recognized as one of the more formidable bands in Houston.
 Despite Danny Oggs' initial insistence of Thorpe's inclusion, he was eventually dropped on bass.
 Oggs switched from guitar to bass.